 Oliver whispered ominous facts to me as I studied the formidable structure.
 “People used to live here a long, long time ago, but there were you know, accidents, and a lot of them.
 It was abandoned not long after construction, of course, a new family might decide to buy and renovate the house every few years, but leave very quickly, driven away by an angry ghost or something.
 Then, then…”

 I drew in a deep breath and stared at Oliver wide-eyed, “Then, a decade ago, not all that long, a girl’s body was found… Ooh, and it was a gruesome sight it was.
 Her ribs were pried open, everything in her chest cavity, strewn across the rosewood floor.
 But they were all still attached to her they were.
 And the worst thing was…”

 I leaned forward as he did the same, his eyes as wide as mine, and he whispered with terrified reverence, “That’s not what killed her.”
 I squeaked, scared out of my wits as I waited for the climax of the story.
 “You see, rigor mortis didn’t match the time her wounds were inflicted, she could’ve been alive for days.
 The iron nails in her intestine proved it.
 And the cause of her death?
 A mixture of strangulation and blood loss, the experts were never sure which one took her first.
 See, her own intestine strangled her, and the nails she swallowed before slit her throat.
 The killer was never found.
 The monster could still be alive to this day.”

 And I have to stay in that mansion for 12 hours to get an entrance pass.
 Isn’t my luck just supreme at this moment?
 I must say I feel very lucky right now.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Gummy RabbitWrite a Review